Estimating Racial Disparities When Race is Not Observed

-To address this challenge, in Section \ref{sec:est}, we propose an alternative identification strategy.
+To address this challenge, in Section~\ref{sec-est}, we propose an alternative identification strategy.
 Specifically, we assume that the outcome is conditionally independent of surname given (unobserved) individual's race, residence location, and other observed attributes.
 This assumption is a type of exclusion restriction where surname serves as an instrumental variable for unobserved race.
 It implies that for two individuals who live in the same area, belong to the same racial group, and share the observable attributes, their surnames have no predictive power of the outcome.
-Somewhat counterintuitively, the high-dimensionality of surnames aids rather than hinders identification.
-We argue that this new identification assumption is more credible unless surname is directly used to determine the outcome of interest (i.e., name-based discrimination).
-Leveraging this identification strategy, we introduce a new class of models, Bayesian Instrumental Regression for Disparity Estimation (BIRDiE), that accurately estimates racial disparities.
-This approach includes built-in flexibility for researchers to make problem-specific modeling choices.
-We propose an EM algorithm for fitting BIRDiE models that can scale to hundreds of thousands or millions of observations.
-BIRDiE also produces updated BISG probabilities that incorporate the outcome variable, and are more accurate than the BISG probabilities based only on surnames and geolocation.
-Finally, we show how to address potential violations of the key identification assumptions, such as occurs with name-based discrimination, by exploiting auxiliary information about the relations between names and more specific ethnic groups.
-All of the proposed methodology is implemented in an open-source software package, \texttt{birdie}, that is made available with the paper.\footnote{The software and accompanying documentation are available at \url{https://corymccartan.com/birdie/}.}
+Somewhat counter-intuitively, the high-dimensionality of surnames aids rather than hinders identification because it provides a large number of instruments.
+We argue that this new identification assumption is more credible than the commonly invoked assumption unless surname is directly used to determine the outcome of interest (i.e., name-based discrimination).

+Leveraging this identification strategy, in Section~\ref{sec-birdie} we introduce a new class of models, Bayesian Instrumental Regression for Disparity Estimation (BIRDiE), that accurately estimates racial disparities using BISG probabilities.
+Beyond accuracy, BIRDiE improves on standard methodology in several ways:

+\begin{itemize} \tightlist \item BIRDiE includes built-in flexibility for researchers to make problem-specific modeling choices (Section~\ref{sec-birdie}). \item BIRDiE can be fit with an EM algorithm that can scale to hundreds of thousands or millions of observations (Section~\ref{sec-compute}). \item BIRDiE produces updated BISG probabilities that incorporate the outcome variable and are likely to be more accurate than the BISG probabilities based only on surnames and geolocation (Section~\ref{sec-update-bisg}). \item BIRDiE can be used iteratively to condition on additional variables whose distribution by race is not known \emph{a priori} (Section~\ref{sec-addlcov}).
+For example, party identification can be estimated by race \emph{and} turnout. \end{itemize}

+Finally, in Section~\ref{sec-sens} we address potential violations of the key identification assumption, such as the one caused by overly coarse racial categories, by exploiting auxiliary information about the relations between names and more specific ethnic groups.
+All of the proposed methodology is implemented in a computationally efficient open-source software package, \texttt{birdie}, that is made available with the paper.
+The software and accompanying documentation are available at \url{https://corymccartan.com/birdie/}.